 *tip – and put all the skins and pits into a separate bowl to use later for peach pit jelly!

-Once you have them all sliced, fill each hot jar full of peaches and then pour the hot sugar/water mixture over top, leaving 1/2 inch of space at the top of the jar.
+Once you have them all sliced, pack each of the hot jars with peaches and then pour the hot sugar syrup over top, leaving 1/2 inch of space at the top of the jar.
 Put one of the hot jar lids on and tighten with a lid ring.
 Process in the water bath canner for 30 minutes, take out and let cool.

 This bushel gave me 24 quarts of peaches and right now we’re having a hard time staying away from them!
 I’d like to wait until the fresh fruit season is over before we dig in!

-- Blanch them, get a pot of water at a rolling boil, stick a few peaches in for about 30 seconds and then spoon out and place in a sinkful of ice water.
+- To blanch them, get a pot of water at a rolling boil, stick a few peaches in for about 30 seconds and then spoon out and place in a sinkful of ice water.